locuslab/e2e-model-learning/README.md

-# Task-based End-to-end Model Learning
+# Task-based End-to-end Model Learning in Stochastic Optimization

 This repository is by
 [Priya L. Donti](https://www.priyadonti.com),